 The Voice is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Walnut Creek, California Special Needs Alliance member Stephen W. Dale of The Dale Law Firm, PC.
+This installment was written by Walnut Creek, California Special Needs Alliance member Stephen W. Dale, Esq. of The Dale Law Firm, PC.
 Mr. Dale is a disability rights advocate and attorney dedicated to providing quality estate planning.
 He is a frequent speaker on a variety of disability related topics across the country.
 Mr. Dale regularly teaches courses to the public, financial professionals, and other attorneys on special needs trusts and trust administration.
 Additionally, Mr. Dale serves as the trustee for the Golden State Pooled Trust.
 Mr. Dale offers numerous videos and handouts to the public and his colleagues, many online through his Achieving Independence initiative.

 The holidays are a time of hope and renewal providing an opportunity to look at past accomplishments, while planning for the future.
 Many families are trying to figure out how to plan for the future under the limitations of today’s economy.
 This is a difficult undertaking under normal circumstances.
 Planning for the future needs of persons with disabilities can be a particularly daunting task, especially when special needs trusts may be needed.
 Even if we may believe that we can control our future through our present actions, it is very important that a special needs trust be as flexible as possible.